j19sch/pytest-instrument/README.rst

     $ pytest --instrument=json

 An `./artifacts` directory will be created if it doesn't exist yet.
 For each `pytest` session one `.log` file will be written to that directory.
+The format of the filename is :code:`%Y%m%dT%H%M%S_<first group of session id>.log`.

 To display the contents of the `.log` file, use `jq`: :code:`jq . <filename>`.
 Or, if for instance you only want to see the message object of each record: :code:`jq '{message: .message}' <filename>`